 Alerts created in the Operations Management Suite portal can extend into Azure

-Customers who use the Microsoft Operations Management Suite portal (OMS portal) can now manage log query–based alerts for Azure Log Analytics in the OMS portal and in the Azure portal.
-Beginning May 14, 2018, Microsoft will automatically extend alerts created in the OMS portal into Azure alerts.
-Monitoring won't be affected, and there's no downtime.
+Customers who use the Microsoft Operations Management Suite portal (OMS portal) can now manage log query-based alerts for Azure Log Analytics in the OMS portal and in the Azure portal.
+From 14 May 2018, Microsoft will automatically extend alerts created in the OMS portal into Azure alerts.
+Monitoring won’t be affected, and there’s no downtime.

-You don't have to change your alert definition, query, or configuration.
-The only change involved is that in Azure, actions like email notifications, webhook calls, running an automation runbook, or connecting to an ITSM tool are done via an action group.
+You don’t have to change your alert definition, query or configuration.
+The only change involved is that in Azure, actions such as email notifications, webhook calls, running an automation runbook or connecting to an ITSM tool are done via an action group.

-Alerts that you created in the OMS portal will automatically extend to Azure beginning May 14, 2018.
+Alerts that you created in the OMS portal will automatically extend to Azure from 14 May 2018.
 After this update, alerts will continue to be listed in the OMS portal.
-But, for all management actions, you will be transparently taken to Azure alerts.
+However, for all management actions, you will be transparently taken to Azure alerts.